mevichitra/sunflower/readme.txt

-this is mission sunflower, where i would turn myself into a skilled developer who knows everything :)
+this is mission sunflower, where i would turn myself into a skilled developer who knows something :)